GSA/digitalgov.gov/content/news/2023/05/2023-05-19-personas-learn-how-to-discover-your-audience-understand-them-and-pivot-to-address-their-needs.md

 kicker:
 title: "Personas: learn how to discover your audience, understand them, and pivot to address their needs"
 deck:
-summary: "Advice from five federal experts on creating user personas to better serve your customers."
+summary: "Advice from five federal experts on creating user personas."
 # See all topics at https://digital.gov/topics
 topics:
   - communication